kirtfitzpatrick/chap/README.md

 # chap

-Utility methods for writing scripts for humans.
+Utility scripting methods for humans.

-- Display messages and commands to the user color coded to various levels of importance to the user.
+- Display messages and commands to the user color coded to various levels of importance.
 - Auto echo the command to be executed for quick manual debugging when needed.
 - Confirm command with skip, auto-confirm, and execution time features
 - Evaluate commands with truncated output so you can get a brief idea of what